Tonaion02/KrABMagaPersonalDev/README.md

 - NUM_AGENTS are the number of agents of the simulation.
 - DIM_X is the horizzontal dimension of the enviroment.(is used also like vertical dimension of enviroment)
 - STEPS is the number of steps to execute for the simulation.

+# HOW I HAVE MADE THE BENCHMARKING

+For benchmarking i have used [tracy](https://github.com/wolfpld/tracy).

 # WOLFSHEEPGRASS EXPERIMENTS